List of Boys II Planet contestants: Class Takeover Position Battle (Episode 6-7)

 This mission will have the contestants competing for All Star spots within their teams, in the position they're the most confident with, while having to create certain aspects of their performance from scratch.
-The dance position teams have to prove their presence as performers through choreography, the vocal position teams have to convey tone and emotion through arrangement, and the rap position teams have to express personality through original wrritten rap.
+The dance position teams have to prove their presence as performers through choreography, the vocal position teams have to convey tone and emotion through arrangement, and the rap position teams have to express personality through original written rap.
 The All Star contestants and the Two Star contestants would combine to form the teams for each song, with each song having 1-3 spots for each class.
 The songs presented for each position are as follows: Rap - Smoke by Dynamic Duo and Lee Young-ji, Famous by AllDay Project, and Hot by 1TYM, Vocal - Breathe by Lee Hi, Run to You by Seventeen, Queencard by I-dle, and Rose Blossom by H1-Key, Dance - Bad by Christopher, XXL by Young Posse, Lalalala by Stray Kids, Like Jennie by Jennie, and Tambourine by Eve.
 The team compositions and song selections start with the All Stars, with 1st place from the First Survival Announcement choosing their song first, followed by the rest of the All Stars in ranking order.
 Following the All Stars, the Two Stars will choose their song, by challenging the All Stars in each song, in the order of the songs with the highest ranked All Star, with the All Stars getting the final choice out of the Two Stars that challenged them.
 The Killing Parts for this mission would be decided by the contestants themselves, with the final selections being done by the leader.
 All teams would have one week to prepare for their performances.
 The audience would vote for each contestant to determine the new All Stars within each team, using an X vs O choice based on the quality of each contestants performance.
 The new All Stars would be the highest ranked contestants of each team, with the number of new All Stars being equivalent to the old amount of All Stars from prior to the performances.
 All the contestants with an All Star class following the performances, and all the members of the winning team for each position, would each get some amount of benefit points.
-As an additional benefit, the team with the overall highest score would have the chance to perform on M Countdown, and would have an the opportunity for an online fan meeting.
+As an additional benefit, the team with the overall highest score would have the chance to perform on M Countdown, and would have an opportunity for an online fan meeting.
 After the performances, only 24 contestants would be able to move onto the next round.
 The 24 contestants who receive a final class of Two Star would be eliminated from the show.